-The National Democratic Executive Committee wants only four thousand dollars from South Carolina Democrats to help elect Bryan and Stevenson The money is wanted for legitimate purposes, such as the expenses of campaign and the distribution of campaign literature in the doubtful States.
+The National Democratic Executive Committee wants only four thousand dollars from South Carolina Democrats to help elect Bryan and Stevenson.
+The money is wanted for legitimate purposes, such as the expenses of campaign and the distribution of campaign literature in the doubtful States.
 South Carolina can well afford to stand some of the expense of the campaign, and the sum asked for should be easily and promptly raised.

-The war in South Africa is about ended, but the war news from the Philippines continues to come in ladened with the death lists of American soldiers.
+The war in South Africa is about ended, but the warnews from the Philippines continues to come in ladened with the death lists of American soldiers.
 The twenty millions the "strennous" glory seekers induced the government to give for those "peaceable" islands was but a drop in the bucket to the mighty cost that was to follow in their wake.
 What will be the final cost is a question that will touch the heart and pocket of the American peo-

 Solicitor Ansel is now on his last round as prosecuting attorney for the State in the Eighth Judicial Circuit, and the tribute paid him last week by our Grand Jury was a just and deserved one.
-We do not believe South Carolina ever had a more zealous, faithful or conscientious Solicitor than he, and in voluntarily retiring from the office he carries with him the confidence and good will of every law-abiding citizen.
+We do not believe South Carolina ever had a more zealous, faithful or conscientions Solicitor than he, and in voluntarily retiring from the office he carries with him the confidence and good will of every law-abiding citizen.
 May Heaven's richest blessings be his portion throughout life.

 There is a more general agitation of the race question now than ever before.
-The subject is constantly coming up in conventions, in churches and in legislative bodies.
-The question is a live one to the South.
-The negro is welcome to stay in the South so long as he knows his place and has the sense to keep it.
-The present agitation can do no harm and it may result in some good.
-The country might as well understand the attitude of the South merits of American textiles is found in the award of grand prizes and gold medals at the Paris exposition to the products of our cotton and woolen mills in competition with those of other countries.
+The subject is constantly coming up in conventions, in churches and in legismerits of American textiles is found in the award of grand prizes and gold medals at the Paris exposition to the products of our cotton and woolen mills in competition with those of other countries.
 As a whole our textile exhibits stood the competitive test better than those of any other country.
 With one exception only, in which a silver medal was awarded, every one of these exhibits received either a grand prize or a gold medal.
-Viewed from any point it is the most brilliant record ever accorded to a line of textile fabries placed on exhibition in competition with the manufactures of the world.
+Viewed from any point it is the most brilliant record ever accorded to a line of textile fabrics placed on exhibition in competition with the manufactures of the world.

-A concise and complete picture of the manifold oppressions of the trust system is given by Bryan in his letter of acceptance: "The consumer suffers extortion, the producer of raw material has but one purchaser and must sell at the arbitrary price fixed; the laborer has but one employer and is powerless to protest against injustice either in wages or in conditions of labor; the small stockholder is at the mercy of the speculator, while the traveling salesman contributes his salary to the overgrown profits of the trust."
-Every man, woman and child in the United States is banefully affected by the trusts.
-Every man, woman or child can be placed in one of the classes Bryan has enumerated.
-The class of consumer embraces them all.
-Some occupy a place in two of the classes.
+A concise and complete picture of the manifold oppressions of the trust system is given by Bryan in his letter of acceptance: "The consumer suffers extortion, the producer of raw material has but one purchaser and must sell at the arbitrary price fixed; the laborer has but one employer and is powerless sowing outs is the order of the day

+to protest against injustice either in

+wages or in conditions of labor; the

+small stockholder is at the mercy of

+the speculator, while the traveling

+salesman contributes his salary to the

+overgrown profits of the trust."
+Every

+man, woman and child in the United

+States is banefully affected by the

+trusts.
+Every man, woman or child

+can be placed in one of the classes

+Bryan has enumerated.
+The class of

+consumer embraces them all.
+Some

+occupy a place in two of the classes.